MostafaRM7/MAH/README.md

 # PorslineAPI

 An API for a survey app written Django-Rest-Framework

 1- Clone the project files

-2- Create a environment and install packages located in porsline_config/requirments.txt Or just install them globally(It's better to use an environment)
+2- Create a environment and install packages located in porsline_config/requirments.txt Or just install them globally( It's better to use an environmenkt)

 3- Activate your envirment(If you are using)